ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d3 - a - React - State hook and events.md

 Bonus 3:
 - Add 2 buttons so that the user can switch theme.
-  - ex. if user clicks "Switch to dark theme", display a dark background
+  - e.g., if user clicks "Switch to dark theme", display a dark background
-  - ex. if user clicks "Switch to light theme", display a light background
+  - e.g., if user clicks "Switch to light theme", display a light background

 Bonus 4:
 - Implement the functionality to change theme with a single button (ex. toggleTheme) and a single function.